What is Zanaflex and how is it used?

 - Ventricular Tachycardia

-Concomitant use of ciprofoxacin and Zanaflex is contraindicated.
-Changes in pharmacokinetics of tizanidine when administered with ciprofloxacin resulted in significantly decreased blood pressure, increased drowsiness, and increased psychomotor impairment [See CONTRAINDICATIONS and CLINICAL PHARMACOLOGY]
+Concomitant use of ciprofloxacin and Zanaflex is contraindicated.
+Changes in pharmacokinetics of tizanidine when administered with ciprofloxacin resulted in significantly decreased blood pressure, increased drowsiness, and increased psychomotor impairment [see CONTRAINDICATIONS and CLINICAL PHARMACOLOGY].

-Because of potential drug interactions, concomitant use of Zanaflex with other CYP1A2 inhibitors, such as zileuton, fluoroquinolones other than strong CYP1A2 inhibitors (which are contraindicated), antiarrythmics (amiodarone, mexiletine, propafenone, and verapamil), cimetidine, famotidine, oral contraceptives, acyclovir, and ticlopidine) should be avoided.
-If their use is clinically necessary, therapy should be initiated with 2 mg dose and increased in 2–4 mg steps daily based on patient response to therapy.
-If adverse reactions such as hypotension, bradycardia, or excessive drowsiness occur, reduce or discontinue Zanaflex therapy. [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY]
+Because of potential drug interactions, concomitant use of Zanaflex with other CYP1A2 inhibitors, such as zileuton, fluoroquinolones other than strong CYP1A2 inhibitors (which are contraindicated), antiarrhythmics (amiodarone, mexiletine, propafenone, and verapamil), cimetidine, famotidine, oral contraceptives, acyclovir, and ticlopidine) should be avoided.
+If their use is clinically necessary, therapy should be initiated with 2 mg dose and increased in 2-4 mg steps daily based on patient response to therapy.
+If adverse reactions such as hypotension, bradycardia, or excessive drowsiness occur, reduce or discontinue Zanaflex therapy [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 Other CNS Depressants